write-you-a-scheme-v2/scheme/docs/02_parsing.md

 import Control.Applicative hiding ((<|>))
 import Data.Functor.Identity (Identity)
 ```
 Good for us, Parsec is available with `Text`, not just `String`.
 If you are looking online for examples of Parsec, make sure you have the correct encoding of strings.
 Converting can be a little bit of a hassle, but its worth the extra effort.
 If you are really serious about your language project, I suggest using Alex & Happy.
-I've used them happily used them in production to parse a javascipt-esque language!
+I've happily used them in production to parse a javascipt-esque language!

 ## Lexer